 Q: When will the BeltLine be completed?

 A: The Atlanta BeltLine is a work in progress.
-It’s expected to take approximately 25 years for the entire vision to come together, and it is currently in the 6th year of development.
+It’s expected to take approximately 25 years for the entire vision to come together.